As consultants, one of the most common questions we get is, “What are the current cleaning industry pricing and production rates?”

 - Numerous Building Service Contractor Association International (BSCAI) reports and manuals

-- Logistics Measurement Institute, used by the U.S. General Services Administration (GSA) and other government agencies for janitorial production rates
+- Logistics Measurement Institute, used by the U.S. General Services Administration (GSA) and other government agencies for janitorial production rates and pricing

 - How to Sell and Price Contact Cleaning, by Wm R. Griffin